 Participation: The small size of this class affords us a rare opportunity, IF everyone takes responsibility for the quality of the course.
-For this reason, you will be expected each week to be an active participant in our discussions.
+For this reason, you will be expected each week to be an active participant in our Discussion forum on D2L.
 In order to do this, you must be prepared each week, having read and taken notes on the assignment.
 If you do not prepare regularly and enthusiastically, your grade will be negatively affected.